Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 In this Article

 Amazon is a giant of e-commerce.
 The marketplace has a global reach and connects buyers and sellers from more than 130 countries.
 However, navigating the vast landscape of the Amazon Marketplace can be challenging.
-While the sheer volume of sales on the platform is undeniable (37.6% of the US e-commerce market in 2023!), achieving visibility and driving sales requires a strategic approach.
+While the sheer volume of internal sales on the platform is undeniable (37.6% of the US e-commerce market in 2023!), achieving visibility and driving more sales requires a strategic approach.

 A9 Algorithm

-Understanding Amazon's A9 Algorithm
+Understanding Amazon A9 Algorithm

 What is Amazon's A9 algorithm?

 One might ask, where did Amazon get this name, A9?
-To answer this question, one must first understand the history of search on Amazon.
+To answer this question, one must first understand the search history of Amazon.
 Initially, Amazon didn’t have an in-house search engine, so it subcontracted the responsibility to a small company called A9.com.
 A9.com was established in 2003 as an Amazon subsidiary to develop search and advertising technology.
 A9 introduced several innovative services, including “search inside the book,” BlockView for street-level imagery, and OpenSearch for plug-in search sources.
 Seeing how critical this company’s products were to the success of Amazon.com, the e-commerce giant integrated A9’s functions into its primary operations, redirecting A9.com to Amazon’s homepage.

-How does this algorithm work?
+How does this Amazon algorithm work?

 Picture this: you’re a power tools manufacturer and have designed a new drill press.
 The tool is a game-changer, but how do you ensure that machine shops and DIY enthusiasts searching for “heavy-duty drill press” on Amazon discover your creation?

-These clues can include:
+These clues can include key factors such as:

 Amazon